Immigration Services Officer Erick

 In both positions I acquired customer service skills that help me better serve our USCIS customers.
 I was inspired to join the agency so I could make a difference in people’s lives.
 I know that I accomplish that every day at my job.

-If you had one thing you’d tell people joining USCIS Customer Service and Public Engagement, what would it be?
+If you had one thing you’d tell people joining the USCIS Contact Center, what would it be?

 I would tell people that joining this team allows them to impact people positively.
 They will work with colleagues who are committed to public service.
 They will also have an opportunity to work with a team that supports them not only as officers, but as people who care about helping others.
 We are a multicultural blend, and we celebrate our diversity.
 I consider my colleagues an extension of my family.
 I have found decent, honest and intelligent people who make my job satisfying.